 A basket filled with warm cheese biscuits, some halved and topped with butter, alongside a small dish of spreadable butter and a butter knife.

 A handful of ingredients, twenty minutes, and you’ve got cheddar cheese biscuits that are warm, flaky, and absolutely loaded with melty sharp cheddar.
 The garlic herb butter goes on while they’re still hot out of the oven and soaks right in.
 If you’ve ever had Red Lobster’s Cheddar Bay Biscuits, you already know the idea.
 These are the homemade version and they are BETTER!
 You will make them once and then you will make them every week.
 I’m not exaggerating.

-Do not forget to check out my Chefs Tips and Wine Pairings sections below!
+Do not forget to check out my Chefs Tips sections below!

 The Recipe is next!

-But remember, you can scroll past the recipe to learn a bunch more about my The Best Cheddar Cheese Biscuits.
+But remember, you can scroll past the recipe to learn a bunch more about my Best Cheddar Cheese Biscuits.
 The recipe is listed again at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

+A basket filled with warm cheese biscuits, some halved and topped with butter, alongside a small dish of spreadable butter and a butter knife.